mehulagg/gitlab/doc/development/code_review.md

 database specialists to get input on the data model or specific queries, or to any other developer to get an in-depth review of the solution.

-If an author is unsure if a merge request needs a [domain expert's](#domain-experts) opinion, that that indicates it does.
+If an author is unsure if a merge request needs a [domain expert's](#domain-experts) opinion, that indicates it does.
 Without it it's unlikely they have the required level of confidence in their solution.